jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 * Have different sizes
 * Have watermarks in them that could influence the prediction
 * Have different backgrounds
-* None of them are in the dataset
+* None of them are in the dataset - completely new data

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).